Contents:

 All full up yet?

 There you have it.
-Some basic thoughts and theories on how B2B companies can tackle their EEAT problems.
+Our guide to how B2B companies can tackle their EEAT problems.

-A lot of the above is fundamental to any B2B SEO strategy.
-All content should be high quality, adhere to the above guidance, and regardless of whether you want it to rank or not, should be authored to experts with demonstrable EEAT signals associated with their public profiles, positioning your organisation as a trusted source.
+A lot of the above is fundamental to any B2B SEO or PR strategy.
+All content should be high quality, adhere to the above guidance, and regardless of whether you want it to rank or not, should be authored by experts with demonstrable EEAT signals associated with their public profiles, positioning your organisation as a trusted source.
 Easy, right?
-If the answer’s ‘no’ then don’t panic, just give our B2B SEO team a call, and they’ll be happy to undertake an EEAT audit on your behalf.
+If the answer’s ‘no’, then don’t panic, just give our B2B SEO team a call, and they’ll be happy to undertake an EEAT audit on your behalf.

 Written by Luke Budka, AI Director at Definition.